These Local Food and Beverage Brands in Reno Know How To Take A Creative Risk

 - Live music!
 Rue Bourbon has created a new mini-venue to enjoy live music three nights a week.

 - Their social media focuses on the “social” aspect.
-Rue Bourbon values their team members as well as their customers, and that shows on their social media feeds.
+They value their team members as well as their customers, and that shows on their social media feeds.

 - The details take things up a notch.
 Introducing a New Orleans-style jazz bar to Reno requires every detail to be on point.
 In addition to super comfy seating and a relaxed yet subtly exclusive atmosphere, they take the extra step and feature birthdays and events on a large screen near the billiards table.
 Yeah, we said billiards … this is a classy spot!